BrunoOGoes/DSPortifolio/README.md

 # About Me

-I am a scientist, specifically trained as a theoretical physicist with a strong emphasis on quantum technologies and quantum thermodynamics.
-My professional profile is multidisciplinary, and I possess a profound admiration for mathematical models and their capacity to unveil patterns within data, enabling us to delve into the realms of the physical world, society, and beyond.
-Following the completion of my PhD in nanophysics, my ambitions have shifted towards pursuing a career in Data Science.
-My objective is to leverage my advanced mathematical and programming skills to develop models that have the potential to propel business success, offer invaluable insights, and deliver effective data-driven solutions.
+🔬 Background in theoretical physics, specializing in quantum technologies and quantum thermodynamics.

+🌐 Multidisciplinary profile with a deep appreciation for mathematical models uncovering patterns in data, exploring the physical world, society, and beyond.

+🎓 Completed PhD in nanophysics, now embarking on a career in Data Science.

+💡 Leveraging advanced mathematical and programming skills to propose models for business success, valuable insights, and effective data solutions.

+📚 Passionate about merging science and technology to drive innovation.

+# Open to Work Opportunities and Collaborations in Data Science!

-If you are interested in my portfolio, discussing work opportunities, or exploring potential collaborations, please feel free to contact me via email at b.ortega.goes@gmail.com or connect with me on https://www.linkedin.com/in/bruno-ortega-goes-271b36175/.
+If my profile and portfolio have caught your interest, let's connect to explore exciting possibilities together.
+Feel free to reach out to me via email at b.ortega.goes@gmail.com or connect with me on LinkedIn.
+I look forward to discussing how we can collaborate and make a meaningful impact in the world of data science!

-## Education:
+# Education:

-   Ph.D. in Physics, Specialization in Nanophysics, Université de Grenoble Alpes, 2023 Master's Degree in Physics, University of Sao Paulo, Brazil, 2020 Bachelor's Degree in Physics, University of Sao Paulo, Brazil, 2018
+   Ph.D. in Physics, Specialization in Nanophysics, Université de Grenoble Alpes, 2023

+   Master's Degree in Physics, University of Sao Paulo, Brazil, 2020

+   Bachelor's Degree in Physics, University of Sao Paulo, Brazil, 2018

 # Links of interest